ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 their peer by sending the H3_DATAGRAM SETTINGS parameter with a value of 1.

 The value of the H3_DATAGRAM SETTINGS parameter MUST be either 0 or 1.
-A value of 0 indicates that HTTP Datagrams are not supported.
+A value of 0 indicates that HTTP Datagrams are generally supported by the peer but not used by this HTTP connection.
 If the H3_DATAGRAM SETTINGS parameter is received with a value that is neither 0 or 1, the receiver MUST terminate the connection with error H3_SETTINGS_ERROR.